A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for triangle-free graphs and saturation numbers of trees with small diameter

 \subsection{Low-degree vertices with high-degree neighbors}

 Let $H$ be a triangle-free graph without isolated edges.
 Aside from a small clique, every low-degree vertex in an $H$-saturated graph has a high-degree neighbor.
 Without considering the neighbors of high-degree vertices, Lemma~\ref{lem:generalpart1} implies that the average degree of an $H$-saturated graph cannot be much smaller than $k_0 + (k_1' - k_0)/(k_1' + 1)$, the average degree of a graph as described in Example~\ref{ex:kdelta}.
-Notice, however, that the graph in Figure~\ref{subfiga:kdelta} does not have the property~\eqref{propertyP} when $k_0 = 3$ and $k_1' = 5$.
-On the other hand, if we were to have $k_1' = 4$, then this graph would indeed have property~\eqref{propertyP} (although it would not necessarily be of minimum size).
-In the following lemma, we show that whenever $k_1' \geq k_0 + 2$, the average degree of an $H$-saturated graph cannot be much less than the average degree of a graph with minimum degree $k_0$ in which every low-degree vertex has a neighbor of degree $k_1' + 1$.
+Notice, however, that the graph in Figure~\ref{subfiga:kdelta} does not have property~\eqref{P1} (and thus does not have~\eqref{P2}) when $k_0 = 3$ and $k_1' = 5$.
+On the other hand, if we were to have $k_1' = 4$, then this graph would indeed have property~\eqref{P1} (although it would not necessarily be of minimum size).
+In the following lemma, we show that, under some extra conditions on $H$, the average degree of an $H$-saturated graph cannot be much less than the average degree of a graph with minimum degree $k_0$ in which every low-degree vertex has a neighbor of degree $k_1' + 1$.